 SEC.
-147. All churches and school-houses, and all buildings, grounds, and property appurtenant thereto, and used in connection therewith in the District, and any cemetery therein, held and owned by a religious collect proportion of cost of improvements around Capitol.
+147. All churches and school-houses, and all buildings, grounds. and property appurtenant thereto, and used in connection therewith in the District, and any cemetery therein, held and owned by a religious society, having a regular and known place of worship, or by any incorporated association, shall be exempt from any and all taxes or assessments, national or municipal.